thunder/thunder_schema/documentation.md

 ## Routing
 The starting point for most requests will be a URL.
-Usually, you cannot know what kind of content you will find behind that url, meaning, which fields you would be able to request.
+Usually, you cannot know what kind of content you will find behind that URL, meaning, which fields you would be able to request.
 We have simplified this in the Thunder GraphQL schema by introducing the page() request, which internally routes the URL to the correct entity and returns the entity or entity bundle as a Page interface.
 Multiple page types can then be queried with the "... on Type" construct.